truenas/documentation/content/CORE/Network/Interfaces/EditingPhysicalInterface.md

 ## Interface Editing ###

 {{< hint warning >}}
-Be careful when configuring the network interface that controls the TrueNAS® web interface or web connectivity can be lost.
+Be careful when configuring the network interface that controls the TrueNAS® web interface or you may lose web connectivity.
 {{< /hint >}}

-**Network > Interfaces** has all the physical [Network Interface Controllers (NICs)]({{< relref "/CORE/Network/Interfaces/_index.md" >}}) connected to your TrueNAS® system.
+**Network > Interfaces** lists all the physical [Network Interface Controllers (NICs)]({{< relref "/CORE/Network/Interfaces/_index.md" >}}) connected to your TrueNAS® system.

 ![NetworkInterfaceOverview](/images/CORE/12.0/NetworkInterfaceOverviewPage.png "Network Interface Overview")
 <br><br>

-Click **>** for the interface that you want to edit.
-This will expand the view and provide a general description about the chosen interface.
-Click *EDIT*.
+To edit an interface, click **>** next to it to expand the view and provide a general description about the chosen interface, then click *EDIT*.

 {{< hint info >}}
-If you are a TrueNAS Enterprise customer, it is important to remember that an interface cannot be edited when High Availability (HA) has been enabled.
-Go to
+If you are a TrueNAS Enterprise customer, remember that you cannot edit an interface if High Availability (HA) is enabled.
-**System > Failover** and check the *Disable Failover* box and click *SAVE*.
+Go to **System > Failover** and check the *Disable Failover* box, then click *SAVE*.
 {{< /hint >}}

 ![NetworkInterfaceDescription](/images/CORE/12.0/NetworkInterfaceDescriptionView.png "Network Interface Description")
 <br><br>

 {{< hint note >}}
-The editing options for an interface are dependent on the *Type* of interface that is being modified.
+An interface's editing options are dependent on the *Type* of interface that you are modifying.
 {{< /hint >}}

 ### Interface Settings ###